envoyproxy/data-plane-api/docs/root/configuration/http_filters/router_filter.rst

     :ref:`config_http_filters_router_x-envoy-upstream-rq-timeout-ms` is an outer time limit for a request, including any retries that take place.

+gateway-error
+  Envoy will attempt a retry if the upstream server responds with 502, 503 or 504 response code.
+This policy should have the same behavior with 5xx, despite the smaller number of response codes to be checked.

 connect-failure
   Envoy will attempt a retry if a request is failed because of a connection failure to the upstream server (connect timeout, etc.).
 (Included in *5xx*)